Blendify/blender-manual/blender_docs/manual/files/import_export/collada.rst

 Import
 ^^^^^^

-Blender does a best effort on importing lights from a .dae.
+Blender does a best effort on importing lights from a dae-file.
 If a Blender profile is detected for lights, all values from these will be used instead.
-This ensures full re-import from a Blender exported .dae. ``<extra>`` support has been added in Blender 2.57.
+This ensures full re-import from a Blender exported dae-file. ``<extra>`` support has been added in Blender 2.57.

 Export